Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Experiment Result

-Unlike conventional data augmentation techniques that may introduce excessive perturbations to non-image data—violating the smoothness and clustering assumptions— double entropy augmentation better preserves these assumptions in trajectory space.
-This is crucial to the step of calculating estimated reward, where the $V$ network and $Q$ network are not able to separate trajectories to learn a good representation of the space.
-From the perspective of the teacher-student model \citep{10.5555/3294771.3294885}, such a `muddled' teacher would lead the student, \textit{i.e.} policy module, to learn an unstable policy.
+Unlike conventional data augmentation techniques that may introduce excessive perturbations to non-image data—violating the smoothness and clustering assumptions— entropy augmentation better preserves these assumptions in trajectory space.
+This is crucial to the step of calculating estimated reward, where the $\mathbf{R}_V$ network and $\mathbf{R}_Q$ network are not able to separate transitions to learn a good representation of the space.
+From the perspective of the teacher-student model \cite{10.5555/3294771.3294885}, such a `muddled' teacher would lead the student, \textit{i.e.} policy module, to learn an unstable policy.

-By also referring to Figure~\ref{fig:reward_distribution}, it can be observed that the three `phases' of significance in the consensus matrix plot correspond to the downward trend of the reward distribution probability.
-This can be understood from the perspective that as the estimated reward value increases, the {randomness} of the trajectory decreases, leading to greater clustering significance in the trajectory space, and \textit{vice versa}.
+From Figure.~\ref{fig: consensus}, it can be observed that the three `phases' of significance in the consensus matrix plot correspond to the downward trend of the reward distribution probability.
+This can be understood from the perspective that as the estimated reward value increases, the {randomness} of the transition decreases, leading to greater clustering significance in the trajectory space, and \textit{vice versa}.